In the new millenium, one species

-that has rapidly vanished from the corporate workforce is the Confidential
+that rapidly vanished from the corporate workforce has been the Confidential

 work only with those who occupy high positions of redundancy in Indian companies.
 Right until the late ‘90s though, they